Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 ## The structure of OneFlow model saving
-Model of OneFlow are the **parameters** of network.
+OneFlow model are the **parameters** of network.
 For now there are no meta graph information in OneFlow model.
 The path to save model have many sub-directories.
-Each of them corresponding to a `name` of `job function `in model.
+Each of them corresponding to the `name` of `job function `in model.
 For example, we define the model in the first place:

 ```python
 def lenet(data, train=False):